-Marilyn Monroe 29 by Andy Warhol is one of 10 screen prints included in his Marilyn Monroe suite from 1967.
+Marilyn Monroe 29 (sometimes called the blue or teal Marilyn) by Andy Warhol is one of 10 screen prints included in his Marilyn Monroe suite from 1967.
 Andy Warhol is said to have created an “icon out of an icon” with his Marilyn prints.Originally, Warhol reproduced Monroe’s portrait in 1962.
 Years later, he returned to the celebrity five years later to create a true hallmark of the pop-art movement.
 The Marilyn portraits present the actress in a variety of high-contrast colors, showcasing her as a glamorous spectacle of American society.
 Ultimately, the portfolio helped Warhol earn his title as the pioneer of pop-art, and reflects his fascinations with celebrity life, cultural icons, and fame.

 The photo that Andy used for the series was taken by Gene Korman in 1953 as a publicity shot for Marilyn’s movie Niagara.
 Although we commonly label Warhol a painter, photography is the true architecture of his work.
 Unlike other artists of the time, he avoided the common painterly style, opting instead for a factory-like approach.
 He began experimenting with screen printing, and his techniques became revolutionary.
 Fittingly, Warhol nearly obsessed over the concept of repetition, which is evident in his catalogue.
 However, his decision to use Korman’s readymade photograph for Marilyn Monroe 29 sparked controversy.
 People began to question the extent to which an artist can appropriate an image for their own work before it becomes a legal issue.
 Notorious or not, they were wildly successful upon release, and remain as some of his greatest accomplishments.